 Bianca Pilote-Lavoie and Simon-Pierre Martel, the parents of 1-month-old Joséphine, 2-year-old Gaspard, and 4-year-old Constance, remind their two older children every day that they have to wait their turn to play with a toy or go down a slide, for example.
 It’s normal for parents to have to repeat themselves, as it’s difficult for young children to wait their turn.
 Simon-Pierre uses everyday situations to help his children understand the concept of taking turns: “When we’re in line at the grocery store, I show them that I have to wait my turn because there are people in front of me who got there first,” he says.
 Bianca has found board games useful, too.
 “I often play games like Snakes and Ladders with Constance where we have to take turns, and that helps her,” says Bianca.
 “Now my daughter will tell her brother that he has to wait his turn!”
+Children don’t start to develop the ability to wait until around the age of 1, so it’s perfectly normal for a child under the age of 1 to lose patience when, for example, they have to wait for their bib to be put on before eating.

 Saying hello

 Saying hello is one of the first steps in connecting with another person.
 Even if your child isn’t speaking yet, you can show them how to wave hello and goodbye.
 One-year-old Ziah seems to have gotten the hang of it.
 “When we go to the park, Ziah watches the other children,” says Élisabeth Barakett, Ziah’s mother.
 “She loves giving a wave when she sees them looking at her.”
 “When I pick her up from daycare, I ask her to say goodbye to her teacher and friends before leaving,” adds Hacene Louni, Ziah’s dad.
 “She tells them bye-bye by waving.”
+When the other person smiles or waves back, it encourages the child to do it again next time.

 Confidence

 Young children who have confidence have an easier time standing up for themselves and feeling comfortable in groups.
 A good way to build your child’s confidence is to let them do certain tasks on their own.
 That’s what Catherine Leduc does with her 3-year-old son, Hubert.
 “I try not to do everything for him, even though it’s not always easy,” she says.
 “When I’m in a hurry, I find a compromise.
 For example, he’ll put one boot on by himself and I’ll help him with the other one.
 Hubert also likes to help me set the table, and he loves getting to crack the eggs when I’m cooking.”
+Children also develop self-confidence through varied experiences—for instance, when they visit different playgrounds, play different ball games, cook with you, and so on.

 Tantrums

 Like many toddlers, Hubert gets frustrated when he hears the word no. “It often triggers a big temper tantrum,” says his mom, Catherine.
 “He screams, he cries, he hits, and there’s nothing you can say to calm him down.”
 Around the age of 2, and even up to age 4, children have a hard time regulating their emotions and expressing frustration in an acceptable way.
-You can help your toddler by showing them affection after a tantrum and talking to them about what happened.
+You can help your little one by showing them affection after their tantrum and talking to them about what happened.
 Little by little, they’ll learn to put their feelings into words.
 When your child is angry, you can also tell them to gently blow on their finger, as if it were an imaginary candle.
 This can help them calm down and control their emotions better.

 Empathy